Americus Hotel: 20th century

-A series of legal battles between Mendleson and the city subsequently ensued with the hotel remaining vacant.
+A series of legal battles between Mendleson and Allentown subsequently ensued with the hotel remaining vacant.
 Unpaid assessments to the Downtown Improvement District Authority increased to $21,744, back taxes and fines climbed to roughly $37,000, and a water and sewer bill reached nearly $145,000 before Allentown officials finally targeted the property for sheriff's sale.

-Scaffolding and canvas were subsequently erected on the sidewalk both on Hamilton Street, as well as on North 6th Street, to prevent falling masonry from injuring pedestrians.
+Scaffolding and canvas were subsequently erected on the sidewalk both on Hamilton Street, and on North 6th Street, to prevent falling masonry from injuring pedestrians.
 The storefront businesses on North 6th were ordered to close due to the building's deterioration, and the city then also ordered that utilities to the building be cut off in 2005.
 In 2007, the Americus was ordered sealed for public health and safety reasons.
 In 2009, Mendleson filed for Chapter 11 bankruptcy and the city of Allentown assumed ownership due to the $600,000 tax lien it held on the property.

-Redevelopment

 In 2009, local businessman Albert Abdouche obtained ownership of the deteriorating hotel from the city for $676,000, announced re-development plans, spent $3.2 million to obtain the property, and started improving it in February 2010.
 Over the next few years, the interior and exterior were repaired.

 In early 2014, Abdouche applied for funding from the Allentown Neighborhood Improvement Zone (NIZ) Development Authority.
 The project received a tentative go-ahead in February of that year with $13.2 million in NIZ tax revenues to include eighty-five hotel rooms, forty-eight apartments, ten retail storefronts, commercial office space, a street-level sports bar, and restaurants.
 In return, Abdouche agreed to an independent review of the project to ensure that his construction estimates were correct.
-He also agreed to post a bond so that, if the costs proved higher than projected, the Directors of the NIZ would be able to select another developer to finish the project.
+He also agreed to post a bond so that, if the costs proved higher than projected, NIZ would be able to select another developer to finish the project.

-The newly renovated hotel reopened on July 27, 2021, and, in 2022, was inducted into Historic Hotels of America, a program of the National Trust for Historic Preservation.
+The newly-renovated hotel reopened on July 27, 2021.
+In 2022, in recognition of its extensive history, the hotel was inducted into Historic Hotels of America, a program of the National Trust for Historic Preservation.